-Yoga can be enjoyed by any age group to advanced years and many peoople start yoga after the age of 60, often wishing they'd started sooner.
-Yoga poses can be adapted for every age group and to suit different fitness levels.
+Yoga can be enjoyed by any age group and many people start yoga after the age of 60, often wishing they'd started sooner.
+Yoga poses can be adapted for every age group and to suit different fitness and flexibility levels.

 How old is yoga?

 Yoga is an ancient philosoply that originated in India; it is the science of wellbeing.
 The development of yoga can be traced back to over 5000 years ago.
 Yoga is not a religion and can be practised by anyone of any faith.
 To say that the word Yoga itself is a religion makes as much sense as saying that the words Union or Holistic are themselves religions.
 Yoga means union; we unite the breath with the mind and body while mindfully practising yoga postures or meditation.
 Through regular practice of yoga you'll discover how to tune into and listen to your body in order to improve your strength, flexibility, coordination, and cardiovascular health, as well as self confidence and overall well-being.

 We're happy to answer any futher questions about yoga - please click here to contact us.

 yoga class £6

 How To Do a Basic Yoga Sun Salutation

 Health: if you are unsure about health issues, please ask your doctor for advice before doing any yoga.
 Information on this site is general and educational only.

 For videos, tips, special offers and updates on yoga classess or workshops in Kettering, like us on facebook and follow us on twitter.